-The AVA\VAN.5 assurance class requires the evaluator to conduct a methodical vulnerability analysis based on publicly available source of information and based on structured examination of the evidence while performing previous evaluation activities (ASE, ADV, AGD, ATE).
+The AVA_VAN.5 assurance class requires the evaluator to conduct a methodical vulnerability analysis based on publicly available source of information and based on structured examination of the evidence while performing previous evaluation activities (ASE, ADV, AGD, ATE).

-In the AVA\VAN.5 refinement defined in [PP] is required that, the TOE hardware is tested as described in section 7.7.2 Physical security general requirements and section 7.7.3 Physical security requirements for each physical security embodiment in ISO/IEC 19790:2012 for Security Level 3.
+In the AVA_VAN.5 refinement defined in [EN419221-5] is required that, the TOE hardware is tested as described in section 7.7.2 Physical security general requirements and section 7.7.3 Physical security requirements for each physical security embodiment in [ISO 19790] for Security Level 3.
 These tests were performed by the developer and verified by the evaluator in their ATE analysis.

-Given that restriction in the [PP] on physical attack, the vulnerability analysis focused on logical attacks. the methodology for which involved the following five steps:
+Given that restriction in the [EN419221-5] on physical attack, the vulnerability analysis focused on logical attacks.
+The methodology for which involved the following five steps:

-- Step 1: The first step of this type of vulnerability analysis is the identification of areas of concern (as defined in [CEM] and the [CWE]).
-The areas of concern are identified by the evaluator using the generic weaknesses enumeration database [CWE] version 3.1 as inspiration and the [CEM, Appendix B].
-The CWE database is an open source publicly maintained dictionary of SW weaknesses. - Step 2: collecting possible vulnerabilities from the design assessment by asking security questions inspired by generic weaknesses separately for all security implementations of the TOE. - Step 3: collecting possible vulnerabilities from applicable attack lists and public vulnerability search. - Step 4: These security relevant questions are then translated into TOE-specific possible vulnerabilities (uniquely identified with POS\VUL\xxx). - Step 5: the evaluator argued whether a possible vulnerability is removed or sufficiently mitigated by the TOE implementation/environment/functional testing evidence.
-If yes, the possible vulnerability is considered as solved, otherwise it is uniquely labelled as potential vulnerability POT\VUL\xxx.
+- Step 1: The first step of this type of vulnerability analysis is the identification of areas of concern.
+The areas of concern are identified by the evaluator using the generic weaknesses enumeration database, an open source publicly maintained dictionary of SW weaknesses. - Step 2: collecting possible vulnerabilities from the design assessment by asking security questions inspired by generic weaknesses separately for all security implementations of the TOE. - Step 3: collecting possible vulnerabilities from applicable attack lists and public vulnerability search. - Step 4: These security relevant questions are then translated into TOE-specific possible vulnerabilities. - Step 5: the evaluator argued whether a possible vulnerability is removed or sufficiently mitigated by the TOE implementation/environment/functional testing evidence.
+If yes, the possible vulnerability is considered as solved, otherwise it is uniquely labelled as potential vulnerability.
 Potential vulnerabilities are then addressed in the context of further assessment, penetration tests and/or further code review.
-In this evaluation, the analysis led to execution of three penetration tests.
+The analysis led to execution of three penetration tests.